Find Affordable College Courses

 Of the 80 students majoring in health science at UDayton, 19% are male and 81% are female.

-Ohio University - Athens Campus ranked #6 on this year’s Most Popular Health Sciences & Services Bachelor’s Degree Schools in the Great Lakes Region list.
-OHIO Athens is a very large public school located in the distant town of Athens.
+Ohio University - Athens Campus came in at #6 in this year’s edition of the Most Popular Health Sciences & Services Bachelor’s Degree Schools in the Great Lakes Region ranking.
+OHIO Athens is a very large public school located in the town of Athens.

 About 81% of the students majoring in health science at the school are women while 19% are male.

-Read full report on Health Sciences & Services at Ohio University - Athens Campus
+Full Health Sciences & Services at Ohio University - Athens Campus Report

-Indiana University - South Bend ranked #7 on this year’s Most Popular Health Sciences & Services Bachelor’s Degree Schools in the Great Lakes Region list.
+With a ranking of #7, Indiana University - South Bend did quite well on this year’s most popular schools for health sciences and services students working on their bachelor’s degree.
 Indiana University - South Bend is a small public school located in the midsize city of South Bend.

 Women make up 73% of the health science majors at the school.